-1. The NTFB at the board level - i.e. the Governmental Coordination Committee - consisting of governmental agencies only.
+- 1. The NTFB at the board level i.e. the Governmental Coordination Committee consisting of governmental agencies only.
 It should be noted that there is no private-sector representation at this NTFB level.
 As this level has significant power from an executive perspective in Brazil, it is considered that it is not possible for private actors de facto, to instruct agencies.
-The board brings together the following governmental stakeholders:

-a.
-Office of the President:
+The board brings together the following governmental stakeholders: - a.
+Office of the President; - b.

-- b.
 Ministry of Defence; - c.
-Ministry of Foreign Affairs represented by: - i.
+Ministry of Foreign Affairs represented by:

+- COMCEC - i.
 Secretariat of Foreign Trade and Economic Affairs; - ii.
-Secretariat of Bilateral and Regional Negotiations in the Americas;

-d.
-Ministry of Economy represented by the Secretariat of Federal Revenue;

-- e.
-Executive Secretariat of the Foreign Trade Council under the Secretariat for Foreign Trade and International Relations:

-- f.
-Ministry of Agriculture;

-- q.
-National Health Agency ("Anvisa").

-- 2. Then there are two sub-levels:

-- a.
-Under the Committee of Cooperation this is the principal platform for dialogue and cooperation be part of a public initiative.
-As such, the term used in this regard is "[permanent] invitee". b.
+Secretariat of Bilateral and Regional Negotiations in the Americas; - d.
+Ministry of Economy represented by the Secretariat of Federal Revenue; - e.
+Executive Secretariat of the Foreign Trade Council under the Secretariat for Foreign Trade and International Relations; - f.
+Ministry of Agriculture; - g.
+National Health Agency ("Anvisa"). - 2.
+Then there are two sub-levels: - a.
+Under the Committee of Cooperation this is the principal platform for dialogue and cooperation between the public and private sectors.
+This platform brings together both key governmental and private-sector stakeholders (including SME representatives through the Small Businesses Support Agency).
+This level could be viewed as the real NTFB, as private-sector engagement is considered to be imperative for the successful implementation of trade-facilitation reforms.
+Depending on the topics for discussion, other non-members can be invited to participate as well.
+It is interesting to note that the term member is avoided, as it is deemed inappropriate to obligate a private organisation to be part of a public initiative.
+As such, the term used in this regard is "(permanent) invitee". - b.
 Local Trade Facilitation Committees in the 15 major ports, airports, and land borders.

 The NFTB will meet four times each year, unless an extraordinary meeting is invoked by its co-chairs.
-If a meeting last more than two hours, then the ToR dictate that the decisions are to be taken within a twohour window.
+If a meeting last more than two hours, then the ToR dictate that the decisions are to be taken within a two-hour window.
 A meeting quorum constitutes five or more representatives, including one of the co-chairs, and deliberations are to take place by consensus.
 A system of one, official representative per member organisation and one alternate is in force.

 According to the ToR, the meeting dates should be set, and the agenda and meetings documents are to be circulated at least 10 days in advance.
-The (draft) agenda is set by the co-chairs and based on received inputs and current developments..
+The (draft) agenda is set by the co-chairs and based on received inputs and current developments.